Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 For me, attending concerts in Austria has two benefits.

 First, I get to hear awesome music played by local orchestras, often in the concert halls where the music was first performed.
-I get goosebumps listening to a concert of Mozart’s work just steps from the house in which he was born.
+I get goosebumps listening to a concert of Mozart’s music just steps from the house in which he was born.

-Second, concerts that are part of local festivals are generally tourist-free.
-Plenty of tourists attend the special Strauss/Mozart concerts put on for the bus tour groups.
 These tourist concerts are great, don’t get me wrong.
 But if you want to be one of the few people in the audience who isn’t a local, check out the many musical festivals and concerts that attract a primarily Austrian crowd.

 On the other hand, this strategy can backfire if you don’t do as the Austrians do.
 Let me explain!